Radha (actress): Tamil cinema

 Radha started her career in 1981 starring as a Christian girl in director Bharathiraja's Tamil film Alaigal Oivathillai alongside debutant Karthik.
-The movie was a runaway hit and is regarded as a cult classic.
-The on-screen chemistry that she shared with Karthik was highly successful and led to many movies such as Ilanjodigal, Pakkathu Veetu Roja, Valibamey Vaa Vaa and Nalla Thambi.
-Radha played a small role in the movie Tik Tik Tik, which also starred Kamal Haasan.
+The film was a runaway hit and is regarded as a cult classic.
+The on-screen chemistry that she shared with Karthik was highly successful and led to many films such as Ilanjodigal, Pakkathu Veetu Roja, Valibamey Vaa Vaa and Nalla Thambi.
+Radha played a small role in the film Tik Tik Tik, alongside Kamal Haasan.
 Later, she starred alongside Haasan in many movies such as Thoongadhey Thambi Thoongadhey (1983), Oru Kaidhiyin Diary (1985), Japanil Kalyanaraman (1985) and Kadhal Parisu (1987).

 She received a Filmfare Award for Best Actress – Tamil for Muthal Mariyathai in 1985.
 The film was screened at the Indian Panorama section of the 1985 International Film Festival of India.

 Ambika and Radha shared screen space in films such as Enkeyo Ketta Kural (1982), Vellai Roja (1983), Idaya Kovil (1985), Manakanakku (1986), Kadhal Parisu (1987) and Annanagar Mudhal Theru (1988).

 She had commercial successes such as Amman Kovil Kizhakale (1986), Mella Thirandhathu Kadhavu (1986), Ninaive Oru Sangeetham (1987), Jallikattu (1987), Sattam Oru Vilayaattu (1987), Uzhavan Magan (1987) and Rajadhi Raja (1989).
 In Kollywood, she has performed alongside actors such as Sivaji Ganeshan, Sivakumar, Rajinikanth, Kamal Haasan, K. Bhagyaraj, Vijayakanth, Sathyaraj, Mohan, Prabhu, Karthik, T. Rajendar and Arjun.